origin405/EchoPDF/README.md

    - Text embedding and vector operations for enhanced document analysis
    - Custom algorithms for context-aware document content selection

    EchoPDF represents a significant personal and professional journey in software development.
-What began as my final year project in early December 2023 evolved into a comprehensive full-stack application over the course of about seven months.
+What began as my final year project in early December 2023 evolved into a comprehensive full-stack application over the course of five months, with about 4 months of work (excluding burnt outs, family trips, and breaks).

    Key milestones in the project's development: